DHTMLX/docs-kanban/docs/api/methods/js_kanban_getcard_method.md

 ### Description

-@short: gets a data object of the card by the specified ID
+@short: Gets a data object of the card by the specified ID

 ### Usage